-The Company operates in one geographical segment, being Western Australia and in one operating category, being exploration in bulk minerals.
+The Group operates in one geographical segment, being Western Australia and in one operating category, being exploration in bulk minerals.

 The chief operating decision maker has been identified as the Board of Directors.
 Information reported to the Board members for the purpose of resource allocation and assessment of performance is focused on exploration for bulk minerals within Western Australia.
-Consequently the Company reports within one segment.
+Consequently the Group reports within one segment.

-NOTE 5: LOSS PER SHARE
+NOTE 6: PROFIT/LOSS PER SHARE

-Consolidated Company
+Consolidated

-2012 2011
+2013 2012

 Cents per share Cents per share

-Basic loss per share:
+Basic profit/(loss) per share:

-Continuing operations (1.65) (1.88)
+Continuing operations 0.12 (1.65)

-Total basic loss per share (1.65) (1.88)
+Total basic loss per share 0.12 (1.65)

 The loss and weighted average number of ordinary shares used in the calculation of basic loss per share is as follows:

-Loss (1,144,788) (780,029)

-Losses from continuing operations (1,144,788) (780,029)
+Profit/(losses) from continuing operations 120,937 (1,144,788)

 Number Number

-Weighted average number of ordinary shares for the purposes of basic earnings per share 69,245,362 41,412,412
+Weighted average number of ordinary shares for the purposes of basic earnings per share 99,097,081 69,245,362

+Dilutive profit/(loss) per share:

+Continuing operations 0.12 -

+Total basic loss per share 0.12 -

-All potential ordinary shares, being options to acquire ordinary shares, are not considered dilutive in the calculation of 2012 or 2011 loss per share as the exercise of the options would not increase the loss per share.
+The loss and weighted average number of ordinary shares used in the calculation of basic loss per share is as follows:

+Profit/(losses) from continuing operations 120,937 -

+Number Number

+Weighted average number of ordinary shares for the purposes of diluted earnings per share 104,972,081 -

-NOTE 6: CASH AND CASH EQUIVALENTS
+NOTE 7: CASH AND CASH EQUIVALENTS

-Consolidated Company
+Consolidated

-2012 \$ 2011 \$
+2013 \$ 2012 \$

-Cash at bank and on hand 713,006 628,361
+Cash at bank and on hand 4,601,226 713,006

-Short-term deposits 8,584,523 3,500,000
+Short-term deposits 3,800,000 8,584,523

-9,297,529 4,128,361